Who is The Masked Singer? Spoilers, theories and clues revealed

 Clues: Duck describes herself as “a real softie, although maybe you wouldn’t think it” – she was additionally “shy and quiet” when she was youthful.
 “I’ve always been sporty and like to push myself,” Duck says.
 “You might even catch me surfing from time to time.”

-She additionally was a long-distance runner, and claims to talk a number of completely different languages together with German and Italian.
-Apparently, 850,000 individuals as soon as sang completely satisfied birthday to her – and she or he sang it to somebody very vital.
+She additionally was once a long-distance runner, and claims to talk a number of completely different languages together with German and Italian.
+Apparently, 850,000 individuals as soon as sang joyful birthday to her – and she or he sang it to somebody very important.

-Fact or lie: One of many following statements is true – she used to do gigs with David Bowie/She was in a serious woman band/She has two grown-up kids
+Reality or lie: One of many following statements is true – she used to do gigs with David Bowie/She was once in a significant lady band/She has two grown-up kids

-Theories: The panel urged Mel C, All Saints’ Melanie Blatt, Dame Kelly Holmes and Paula Radcliffe.

-Viewers at house suppose Duck could possibly be Denise Lewis, or Pores and skin from rock band Skunk Anansie.
+Viewers at residence suppose Duck may very well be Denise Lewis, or Pores and skin from rock band Skunk Anansie.

 Who’s Unicorn?